dohughes-msft/sap/arm/container/sftp/README.md

 To get started you will need:

-1. A storage account containing one Azure file share for each SFTP user you want to set up
+1. A storage account containing one Azure file share for each SFTP user you want to set up.
+Use template [`sftp_storage.json`](sftp_storage.json) to create one if needed.
-2. `[Private container only]` A VNET with a subnet delegated to container groups (Microsoft.ContainerInstance/containerGroups)
+2. `[Private container only]` A VNET with a subnet delegated to container groups (Microsoft.ContainerInstance/containerGroups).
+Use template [`sftp_vnet.json`](sftp_vnet.json) to create one if needed.

 ## Parameter inputs